noawe-boi/NoahsObsidianSync/Physics 6.1 Coulomb's Law.md

 ---

 ## Coulombs Law
-When charged objects are brought in close proximity to eachother, they either attract or repel eachother.
+When charged objects are brought in close proximity to each other, they either attract or repel each other.

 ## Coulombs Law Formula